10 Places You NEED to Go in 2018, According to Travel Experts

 Don’t spend all of your time indoors eating and museum hopping though; Edmonton is home to the largest expanse of urban parkland in Canada, with 20 back-to-back parks spanning both sides of the North Saskatchewan River (which runs directly through the middle of the beautiful city).
 During the winter months, you might even spot the Northern Lights at night from the park.

 Royal watchers, take note: The travel experts at Audely Travel expect 2018 to be a crowning year for the House of Windsor.
 Prince William and Kate, the Duchess of Cambridge, are expecting their third royal baby in April 2018, which is sure to create a festive atmosphere at the palace.
 For those fascinated by Britain’s long-standing monarchy, you may be inspired to pay a visit to London to honor the birth while learning about the royal family.
 Tour the Tower of London with a Beefeater and marvel at the Crown Jewels; celebrate Princess Diana’s sense of style at the “Diana: Her Fashion Story” exhibition in the elegant Kensington Palace; and watch the Changing of the Guard ceremony before touring Buckingham Palace (here are some rarely seen photos of the palace).
 And a new museum on the Queen’s Diamond Jubilee Galleries is set to open in 2018 in Westminster Abbey.
+For more, check out the best things to do in London, according to a local.

 Cruise fans who have Alaska on their wish list, circle 2018 on your calendar; 2017 brought the most cruisers ever to Alaska’s Inside Passage (more than one million passengers), according to Alaska Tourism, and 2018 will expand the trend with a cruise for every style and interest: from family to luxury to expedition ships, ranging from a 10-person vessel to a 4,000-person mega ship.
 Not only that, 2018 brings three new cruise line stories set to make headlines: Norwegian Cruise Line will debut a new ship, the Norwegian Bliss, in 2018 designed specifically for Alaska cruising; Princess Cruises will launch its largest Alaska deployment ever in 2018 with seven ships that will sail Alaska’s pristine waters on 130 cruise departures; and Windstar returns to Alaska in 2018 after a two decade absence with luxury cruises sailing through scenic Tracy Arm Fjord and Misty Fjords.
 And Alaska Tourism is also reporting some of the lowest prices in years for flights to Anchorage, especially from cities like Los Angeles, Seattle, San Francisco and even Chicago and Boston.